Configure the admin consent workflow

 Configure the following settings:

 - Who can review admin consent requests - Select users, groups, or roles that are designated as reviewers for admin consent requests.
-Reviewers can view, block, or deny admin consent requests, but only global administrators can approve admin consent requests.
+Reviewers can view, block, or deny admin consent requests, but only global administrators can approve admin consent requests for apps requesting for Microsoft Graph app roles (application permissions).
 People designated as reviewers can view incoming requests in the My Pending tab after they have been set as reviewers.
 Any new reviewers aren't able to act on existing or expired admin consent requests.

 - Selected users will receive email notifications for requests - Enable or disable email notifications to the reviewers when a request is made.